echogarden-project/echogarden/docs/Tasklist.md

 ### Synthesis / preprocessing
 * Extend the heteronyms JSON document with additional words like "conducts", "survey", "protest", "transport", "abuse", "combat", "combats", "affect", "contest", "detail", "marked", "contrast", "construct", "constructs", "console", "recall", "permit", "permits", "prospect", "prospects", "proceed", "proceeds", "invite", "reject", "deserts", "transcript", "transcripts", "compact", "impact", "impacts"
 * Full date normalization (e.g. `21 August 2023`, `21 Aug 2023`)
-* Use preprocessed eSpeak in places other than VITS
 * Add support for capitalized-only rules, and possibly also all uppercase / all lowercase rules.
 * Support normalizing to graphemes, not only phonemes
 * Cache lexicons to avoid parsing the JSON each time it is loaded (this may not be needed for if the file is relatively small)